 For example, using our account-based consulting package, the team at The Endurance Group will work with you to create your ideal prospect profile, whether that is Fortune 500 CEOs searching for a second home or first-time home buyers.

 Next, our team of consultants will analyze your team’s current location, employment history, academic background, and volunteer activity, known as your social capital inventory report.

 Using this information, our team will provide you with a monthly list of leads with whom you and your team share commonalities with and who are in your target market.

-By using Commonality, your team can move beyond traditional referral sources, while still generating leads through authentic connections.
+By using Commonality, your team can move beyond traditional referral sources, and still generate leads through authentic connections.
 With this approach, you can spend more time cultivating the strongest relationships, while delivering results for your existing clients.